Julie M. Rose, Ph.D.

 - Full CV: Download File

 I am interested in applied research, data synthesis and environmental policy.
-My current research seeks to inform marine policy and resource management through projects related to ecosystem services provided by shellfish.
+My current research informs marine policy and resource management through projects related to ecosystem services provided by shellfish.
 Shellfish can remove nutrients, improve water clarity, and provide habitat for a variety of fish and crustaceans.
 I work collaboratively with benthic ecologists, modelers, economists, members of the aquaculture industry, and environmental managers to quantify ecosystem services provided by a variety of species of cultivated shellfish: